Infinitode/Python-Projects/README.md

 ## Setup

-- Make sure that you have at least Python `3.6` or later (we recommend `3.12`) installed on your computer.
+- Ensure have at least Python `3.6` or later (we recommend `3.12` or later) installed on your computer.
 You can do a quick search and download it from a trusted provider for your platform.

-- Make sure that you have an IDE, or a place where you could code and run the Python interpreter.
+- Ensure you have an IDE or a place where you can code and run the Python interpreter.
 > [!TIP]
 > We use Visual Studio Code.
 It's fast, efficient, and has many extensions and customizability options.